wulfsolter/angular2-signaturepad/README.md

 // import into app module

-import { SignaturePadModule } from 'angular2-signaturepad';
+import { SignaturePadModule } from 'ngx-signaturepad';

 ...